Johanna299/Pawliance/README.md

 # Pawliance – TYPO3 Animal Shelter Website

 Pawliance is a TYPO3 website for a fictional animal shelter focused on the care and adoption of animals such as dogs, cats and small pets.
-The project was developed as part of the course 'Content Management Systems' during my Bachelor’s degree in Communication, Knowledge & Media at University of Applied Sciences Upper Austria, Campus Hagenberg.
+This project was developed in the 3rd semester of my Bachelor’s degree in Communication, Knowledge & Media at the University of Applied Sciences Upper Austria, Campus Hagenberg, as part of the course 'Content Management Systems'.

 The goal of the project was to design and implement a complete TYPO3 website from concept and wireframes to a custom sitepackage with templates, styling, custom content elements, extensions, forms, user areas and multilingual content.